tymyrddin/blue-siem/source/docs/notes/siem.md

 Gradually building up to something useful for the IPA project:

+### Wazuh

 * [Wazuh single-node deployment with docker](https://testlab.tymyrddin.dev/docs/siem/wazuh-single-node), bare-bones single-node deployment: One Wazuh manager, indexer, and dashboard node.
 * [Wazuh multi-node deployment with docker](https://testlab.tymyrddin.dev/docs/siem/wazuh-multi-node), two Wazuh manager nodes (one master and one worker), three Wazuh indexer nodes, and a Wazuh dashboard node.
 * [Building Wazuh images](https://testlab.tymyrddin.dev/docs/siem/wazuh-images) for making changes for the IPA project.

+Wazuh agents can easily be installed on endpoints such as laptops, desktops, servers, cloud instances, or virtual machines.
+For mobile endpoints, [Android syslogs can be forwarded to Wazuh](https://wazuh.com/blog/how-to-forward-android-syslog-to-wazuh/), but iOS and iPad are still a problem.
+A [stackoverflow answer from 12 years ago](https://stackoverflow.com/questions/7277804/ios-iphone-ipad-ipodtouch-view-real-time-console-log-terminal/19148654#19148654) suggests using the [libimobiledevice](https://libimobiledevice.org/) library, which supports wirelessly viewing an iOS device's syslog, making it possible to send the devices' logs via the local network to a Mac, and with something like that it would be possible to run a script that forwards the logs to the Wazuh Manager.
+Meaning it is only monitored when in reach of the Mac, and the connection is not secured.
+Other than that, sending the logs directly from the device to a Wazuh Manager over a secured connection is (technically) possible, but requires development of an iOS native application.
+I haven't found any such proposal on any roadmaps (yet).

+Still, the Wazuh installations were exercise, and Wazuh is easy to install and use.

 ## Testlab